 Masks Sewn for a Good Cause

-Mdm Kwok Imm Mui, mother of our K2 children, Ethan and Elza, is part of a group of volunteers across our island who are sewing face masks for foreign workers and the needy.
+Mdm Kwok Imm Mui, mother of our K2 twins, Ethan and Elza, is part of a group of volunteers across our island who are sewing face masks for foreign workers and the needy.
 She believes that Singaporeans should play a part to help those most affected at this time by the Covid-19 outbreak.
 She started sewing at home during the Circuit Breaker.
 Her two children helped in packing and counting the masks as Mdm Kwok thought it would be good to teach them about empathy for others.

 She can sew between 20 to 30 masks daily which go to CYC Made to Measure and Social Gifting.
 CYC started an initiative to gather volunteers to sew 300,000 masks for the migrant workers.
 Social Gifting is a Social Enterprise that also called for volunteers to sew reusable masks that are given to the elderly in nursing homes and the needy.